MoiColl/Tree_of_life_2020/Hand in 1/README.md

 # Hand in 1 - 5 datasets analysis (UNDER CONSTRUCTION)

-In this hand in you will analyse [5 datasets](handin1_dataset.zip) in order to build phylogenetic trees and get some conclusions out of them.
-You must write a report answering the questions you will find below including the trees you build with the detaild of how this tree was build (substitution model, alignment method, number of bootstraps...).
+In this hand in you will analyse [5 datasets](handin1_dataset.zip) in order to build phylogenetic trees and answer some questions (below) for each data set.
+You must write a report answering the questions including the trees you build for each with the detailed information on how this tree was constructed (substitution model, alignment method, number of bootstraps...).
 This report must be uploaded in Blackboard in **PDF** format before **Friday 11:59 am**.

 Short description of the [5 datasets](handin1_dataset.zip):

-1. primates: Mitochondrial gene in 5 primates used in many examples in Nei and Kumar.
+1. **primates**: Mitochondrial gene in 5 primates used in many examples in Nei and Kumar.

-2. homomtDNA: Aligned full mtDNA sequences from two Neanderthals, 1 homo sapiens, 2 denisovans and one homo heidelbergensis.
+2. **homomtDNA**: Aligned full mtDNA sequences from two Neanderthals, 1 homo sapiens, 2 denisovans and one homo heidelbergensis.

-3. whales: Whale phylogeny data set discussed in the book.
+3. **whales**: Whale phylogeny data set discussed in the book.
 It is from the gamma-fibronogen gene in 16 mammalian species.
 It should be in reading frame so it can be analysed as coding.

-4. BRCA1: Orthologue genes to the human breast cancer susceptibility gene (BRCA1) from 20 different rodent species.
+4. **BRCA1**: Orthologue genes to the human breast cancer susceptibility gene (BRCA1) from 20 different rodent species.
 It is in reading frame.

-5. shaplotypeslyrata: Protein coding sequences from different self-incompatibility alleles from the species Arabidopsis lyrata together with sequences from other members of the same gene family.
+5. **shaplotypeslyrata**: Protein coding sequences from different self-incompatibility alleles from the species Arabidopsis lyrata together with sequences from other members of the same gene family.